Changes could be coming to park in Williamsport after employee attacked

 The basketball courts were donated by a community center called Firetree Place through the Alize Johnson Foundation.

-Johnson is a native of Williamsport who plays for the Indiana Pacers in the NBA.
+Johnson is a native of Williamsport, who plays for the Indiana Pacers in the NBA.

 A spokesperson for Firetree Place says both groups have decided to keep the basketball courts locked until the people involved in the attack are identified.